ZAF07/showwcase-backend-assignment/README.md

 You can also run the application locally without Docker.
 You have one dependency as of now: `PostgreSQL`.

-To start the application locally with a database, simply run `make start-local`
+To start the application locally with a database, simply run `make start-local-d`

+To start the application locally with your own database, simply run: `make start-local`

 ## Application information